Talk to Us

-QMI Manufacturing Inc. is a leading manufacturer an of advanced safety systems that detect the presence of gas leaks, water leaks, or seismic vibrations.
+QMI Manufacturing Inc. is a leading manufacturer of advanced safety systems that detect the presence of gas leaks, water leaks, or seismic vibrations.
 Their primary focus is on proactive solutions that protect lives and property using technology.
-QMI Manufacturing, makes the world a safer place by protecting people in their homes, hotels, hospitals, schools and shopping malls, often without people even knowing.
-They resolve safety and protection issues for elevators, escalators, automatic doors and rapid transit systems - virtually any place people gather to work or play.
+QMI Manufacturing makes the world a safer place by protecting people in their homes, hotels, hospitals, schools, and shopping malls, often without people even knowing.
+They resolve safety and protection issues for elevators, escalators, automatic doors, and rapid transit systems — virtually any place people gather to work or play.

-As an example of this proactive thinking; The Vancouver, BC region lies along a major fault line and is overdue for a major seismic event by at least 200 years.
-Having a fully deployed, interconnected tremor sensing system in place would potentially allow for early warning by detecting P-Wave tremors and alerting before the arrival of the expected and more serious S-Wave earthquake.
+For example, the Vancouver, BC region lies along a major fault line and is overdue for a major seismic event by at least 200 years.
+Having a fully deployed, interconnected tremor-sensing system in place would potentially allow for early warning by detecting P-Wave tremors and alerting before the arrival of the expected and more serious S-Wave earthquake.
 ClearScale designed and developed a robust and scalable IoT-centered solution to interconnect all of these devices to realize this goal.

-ClearScale, an AWS Premier Consulting Partner was chosen by QMI Manufacturing as the exclusive partner to assist in the development of an earthquake sensor software product utilizing Internet of Things (IOT) services, develop a custom Web Application implementing a common GUI for devices, groups and rules management, as well as deployment of the whole system on AWS platform.
-Once deployed, a network of these seismic alarms would allow QMI Manufacturing to map and determine where earthquakes occur even when some of these devices aren’t connected to the Internet.
+ClearScale, an AWS Premier Consulting Partner, was chosen by QMI Manufacturing as the exclusive partner to assist in the development of an earthquake sensor software product utilizing Internet of Things (IOT) services.
+ClearScale would also develop a custom Web Application implementing a common GUI for devices, groups, and rules management, as well as deploy the whole system on the AWS platform.
+Once deployed, a network of these seismic alarms would allow QMI Manufacturing to map and determine where earthquakes occur, even when some of these devices aren’t connected to the Internet.

-After thorough discussions and requirements gathering, ClearScale designed a robust cloud architecture utilizing the AWS IoT infrastructure service, offering resiliency, scalability, and a high value proposition to QMI Manufacturing.
-Leveraging other AWS services like Lambda and EC2 along with an Angular TypeScript framework and the AWS SDK for JS, ClearScale created a fully functioning IoT data capture mechanism that allows the QMI Manufacturing sensors to transmit the seismic activity information on a regular cadence where the data points like date, time, duration and acceleration in each axis are captured to be analyzed at a later time.
-The system further allows for these devices to work together and warn each other of incoming seismic waves, offering proactive warning to neighboring devices, if specified thresholds are met.
+After thorough discussions and requirements-gathering, ClearScale designed a robust cloud architecture utilizing the AWS IoT infrastructure service, offering resiliency, scalability, and a high value proposition to QMI Manufacturing.
+Leveraging other AWS services like Lambda and EC2 along with an Angular TypeScript framework and the AWS SDK for JS, ClearScale created a fully functioning IoT data capture mechanism that allows the QMI Manufacturing sensors to transmit the seismic activity information on a regular cadence, where data points like date, time, duration, and acceleration in each axis are captured to be analyzed at a later time.
+The system further allows for these devices to work together if specified threshholdsx are met, and warn each other of incoming seismic waves, offering proactive warning to neighboring devices.

-After analysis, Amazon’s IoT Shadow service was identified as the best available technology, and utilized as the common communication bus to allow working with devices with a poor connection to the internet.
-To allow for a better user experience, it was determined that a folder tree structure would need to be implemented to allow grouping of devices into folders/subfolders.
-This provided one of the largest technical challenges for the team, and the solution provided by ClearScale included no deep limit on folder trees, and automated statistic calculation for every single folder and subfolder on the fly.
-This subsystem was implemented on top of Akka framework - the toolkit for building true reactive, highly concurrent, distributed, and resilient message-driven applications.
-There was no external storage utilized for statistic gathering - only IoT messaging for the messages aggregation into groups and statistic calculations.
-The system always gathers statistics on every refresh cycle for every single group/subgroup, and losing gathered statistics is no longer a concern – by design, the system will restore all gathered statistics automatically after a failure.
+After analysis, Amazon’s IoT Shadow service was identified as the best available technology, and utilized as the common communication bus to allow working with devices with a poor connection to the Internet.
+To allow for a better user experience, it was determined that a folder tree structure would need to be implemented to allow grouping of devices into folders and subfolders.
+This provided one of the largest technical challenges for the team.
+The solution provided by ClearScale included no deep limit on folder trees, and automated statistic calculation for every single folder and subfolder on the fly.
+This subsystem was implemented on top of Akka framework, the toolkit for building true reactive, highly concurrent, distributed, and resilient message-driven applications.
+There was no external storage utilized for statistic gathering, only IoT messaging for the messages aggregation into groups and statistic calculations.
+The system always gathers statistics on every refresh cycle for every single group and subgroup, and losing gathered statistics is no longer a concern — by design, the system will restore all gathered statistics automatically after a failure.

 One of the project requirements was device grouping into folders (2+ levels deep).
 AWS IoT currently doesn’t support device grouping and mainly provides a high performance communication bus for the devices.